augustin-pasq/patrick-sebastien/README.md

 ## Birthday features

-- When today is the birthday of someone, the bot wish a happy birthday
+- When today is the birthday of someone, the bot wishes a happy birthday

 - Show all birthdays of the server